top of page

 Interview prep has been de-mystified

-A weak correlation exists between interview success and job success
+A weak correlation exists between interview success and job success.

 Is there a better way?

-1. Interviewers must first understand that interviews by themselves are inherently an imperfect way of choosing hires.
-To evaluate candidates properly, an interviewer will ask questions about the applicant's experience and skills, work history, conduct a performance test.
+To evaluate candidates properly, an interviewer will ask questions about the applicant's experience and skills, work history, and performance, and conduct a performance test.

-2. Structured vs Unstructured Interviews.
-You can evaluate candidates in the most objective and fair way.
+You can evaluate candidates objectively and fairly.
 This approach will help you find and hire your ideal job candidate and make your recruiting efforts more effective and successful.

-3. Testing and other assessments tools are critical tools in helping to predict job performance.
 Wherever you can, test the candidate.
-Something as simple as an intelligence test, or ideally, a test that relates specifically to the candidate's work.
+It could be something as simple as an intelligence test, or ideally, one that relates specifically to the candidate's work.
 There are plenty of tests available for candidates applying for technical roles.
-However, there are so many different types and qualities of evaluations; this is another topic in itself.
+However, there are so many different types and qualities of evaluations; this is another topic.

 So, what does the future of the In-Person interview look like?
-Will the programmers in Artificial Intelligence (AI) develop an Algorithm delivered by a robot in the office lobby predict the next perfect hire without an in-person interview?
-Not likely, not any time soon anyway.
-Besides, with that kind of interview, the candidate may decide to drop out of the process.
-Why would a high performing candidate want to work for someone who uses an AI Robot instead of taking the time to meet them face-to-face in the process?
+Will the Artificial Intelligence (AI) programmers develop an Algorithm delivered by a robot in the office lobby that predicts the following perfect hire without an in-person interview?
+That is not likely, but it will not happen any time soon anyway.
+Besides, the candidate may drop out of the process with that kind of interview.

 Comments